6 Best 8-cup Coffee Makers Reviewed

 2. Mr. Coffee 8-Cup Coffee Machine — Best value

-This model’s finest feature is its superior water filtration, which minimizes chlorine and other impurities to produce delicious coffee.
-In addition, it has excellent cleaning features, such as an automated cleaning cycle that takes no effort on the user’s part.
+Its top feature is the superior water filtration, effectively reducing chlorine and other impurities to deliver delicious coffee.
+Moreover, it’s equipped with excellent cleaning features, such as an automated cleaning cycle that requires zero effort from the user.

 Pros